-IPI is registered with PEZA as an Ecozone Facilities Enterprise pursuant to the provisions of
+IPI is registered with PEZA as an Ecozone Facilities Enterprise pursuant to the provisions of R.A.

-R.A.
 No. 7916.
 The registration entitles IPI to certain incentives and privileges including exemption from payment of any and all local government imposts, fees, licenses or taxes and a gross income tax of 5% subject to certain provisions and limitations of R.A.
 7916 and IPI's registration agreement with PEZA.

-Registration Agreemer nt/ Re gistered Activity Supplemental Agreement Date Type of Income Tax Incentives 1.
-Engage in the construction of factory buildings for lease to Peza-registered economic zone enterprises.
+Registered Activity Registration Agreement/ Supplemental Agreement Date Type of Income Tax Incentives Engage in the construction of factory buildings for lease to Peza- registered economic zone enterprises.
 SA dated January 11, 1999 Gross Income Tax (5% on GIE) 2.
 To lease out its newly acquired factory building.
 SA dated June 02, 2005 Gross Income Tax (5% on GIE) 3.
 Construction of a ready-built factory.
 SA dated June 02, 1995 Gross Income Tax (5% on GIE) 4.
-Additional warehouse facility with a gross floor area of 8,509.765 square meters, more or less, to be constructed on a 15,528 square meter lot (identified as Lot 3), located along Ring Road Street, LISP II_SEZ <for enterprises.<="" lease="" peza-registered="" sale="" td="" to="">SA dated April 04, 2018Gross Income Tax (5% on GIE)</for> SA dated April 04, 2018 Gross Income Tax (5% on GIE) 5.
-Additional project, specifically, to construct, operate, and maintain proposed three (3) unit warehouse buildings, having a gross floor area of 23,596 square meters, more or less, which shall stand on 38,867 square meter lot located LISP IV Malvar, Batangas.
+Additional warehouse facility with a gross floor area of 8,509.765 square meters, more or less, to be constructed on a 15,528 square meter lot (identified as Lot 3), located along Ring Road Street, LISP II_SEZ <for enterprises.<="" lease="" p="" peza-registered="" sale="" to=""></for> SA dated April 04, 2018 Gross Income Tax (5% on GIE) Additional project, specifically, to construct, operate, and maintain proposed three (3) unit warehouse buildings, having a gross floor area of 23,596 square meters, more or less, which shall stand on 38,867 square meter lot located LISP IV Malvar, Batangas.
 SA dated October 6, 2023 ITH for 6 years and Enhanced deduction for 10 years after ITH